grahamwaters/Clark-Kent-Reporter/README.md

 Until we are listed on PyPi you can clone the repo and install locally.
 I will update this section once we are listed on PyPi.

 # Contributing
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
 I will review the pull request as soon as I can.
-If you have any questions, please feel free to contact me at
+We welcome any and all contributions as this is a growing tool.

+# Example Use Case
+Let's say I have a project that generates lorebooks for NovelAI [project](https://github.com/grahamwaters/lorebook_generator_for_novelai)
+I can use this this tool to generate my overview notebook for the project as follows:

+## The Files
+1. The readme file for [NovelAI Lorebook Generator](https://github.com/grahamwaters/lorebook_generator_for_novelai) `README.md`.
+2. The `MOCKUP_README.md` file in the `root` directory of this repository.

+## The Steps
+1. Currently I open the [readme file](https://github.com/grahamwaters/lorebook_generator_for_novelai) in a text editor and copy the text.
+2. Then I paste the text into the `MOCKUP_README.md` file in the `root` directory of this repository.
+3. Then I open [Clark Kent Reporter](scripts/main.py) in Visual Studio Code and run the script.
+4. The `destination` and `source` files are set in the `main.py` file.
+You can change them to whatever you want.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 # Acknowledgments
 I would like to thank the following people for their support and guidance: